LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

    The custom Database folder on the Master needs to have read and write permissions

 Start BLASTING!
-Now anyone can enter the :code:`<MASTER_VM_IP_ADDRESS>` in their browser using to access SequenceServer.
+Now anyone can enter the :code:`<MASTER_IP_ADDRESS>` in their browser using to access SequenceServer.

 .. |seqserver_QL| image:: https://de.cyverse.org/Powered-By-CyVerse-blue.svg